eduNEXT/openedx-alexa-adaptor-template/README.md

 ### Usage

-To use this Alexa skill, you can use the Alexa simulator in the Amazon Developer Console or an Alexa-enabled device.
+To use this Alexa skill, you can use the Alexa simulator in the Amazon Alexa Console or an Alexa-enabled device.
 The skill is available in English and Spanish.
 The current version of the skill supports the following
 interactions: